MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/working-with-compliance-manager.md

 ![Compliance Manager Hidden Template View](../media/compliance-manager-hidden-template.png "Compliance Manager hidden template")

 > [!IMPORTANT]
-> Hidden Assessments do not retain their links to uploaded evidence documents.
-It is highly recommended that you export the Assessment before hiding it to retain links to the evidence documents in the report.
+> Hidden Assessments don't retain their links to uploaded evidence documents.
+We highly recommended that you export an Assessment before hiding it to retain links to evidence documents in the report.

 #### Hiding a Template